Note: This is the first in a series of Lifecycle Planning articles for every age group.

 Unfortunately, these individuals sometimes don’t get around to setting up a retirement savings plan until much later, if they establish a plan at all.
 By this time, they have lost valuable retirement saving years that can never be recouped.
 An example helps illustrate how those who start saving for retirement in their 20s can benefit from the power of compounding to grow their savings exponentially over the long term:

 Let’s say that John opens an IRA at age 22 and contributes to it each pay period.
 When he’s 25, John has built up a nice little retirement nest egg worth $5,000.
-Even if he never makes another IRA contribution for the rest of his life, his IRA will be worth $54,787 when he’s 65 (assuming an average return of 6 percent per year, compounded monthly).
+Even if he never makes another IRA contribution for the rest of his life, his IRA will be worth approximately $75,000 when he’s 65 (assuming an average return of 7 percent per year, compounded annually).
+Keep in mind that when hypothetical rates of return are used to illustrate a point these do not include any fees or charges inherent to investing.

 But look what happens if John waits until he’s 32 years old to open an IRA.
 This time, let’s assume it’s worth $5,000 when he turns 35.
-In the same scenario, his account will be worth just $30,113 when he turns 65.
-Notice that John saved and invested the same amount of money over the same length of time — but waiting ten years to get started cost him more than $24,000 in compounding returns.
+In the same scenario, his account will be worth over $38,000 when he turns 65.
+Notice that John saved and invested the same amount of money over the same length of time — but waiting ten years to get started could cost him $37,000 in lost compounding returns.

 - Maintain a long-term perspective when it comes to investing.
 This example highlights the tremendous benefits that can be realized by getting an early start on long-term financial goals like retirement.
 Moreover, individuals in their 20s are in the best position to realize these benefits if they adopt a long-term investing perspective.